slavakurilyak/awesome-ai-agents/README.md

 1. **GPT Pilot**: GPT Pilot is an open-source AI developer tool that aims to provide a comprehensive development companion, capable of writing features, debugging, and interacting with users, presenting itself as an alternative to Devin, the world's first AI software engineer developed by Cognition Labs | [github](https://github.com/Pythagora-io/gpt-pilot) | [discord](https://discord.gg/HaqXugmxr9)

-1. **Devin by Cognition**: Devin is a fully autonomous AI software engineer, revolutionizing coding with advanced reasoning and planning capabilities | [announcement](https://www.cognition-labs.com/introducing-devin) | [website](https://www.cognition-labs.com/)
+1. **AutoDev**: AutoDev is an AI-powered coding assistant offering multilingual support, automatic code generation, and debugging assistance, featuring customizable prompts and specialized tools for development, testing, documentation, and the integration of custom AI agents, with a focus on experimenting and building AI agents using its UI framework | [github](https://github.com/unit-mesh/auto-dev) | [docs](https://ide.unitmesh.cc)

 1. **vimGPT**: vimGPT is a project that integrates GPT-4V's vision capabilities with the Vimium extension to enable web browsing and interaction through keyboard navigation and voice commands, offering innovative solutions and improvements for accessibility and efficiency | [github](https://github.com/ishan0102/vimGPT) | [demo](https://github.com/ishan0102/vimGPT/tree/main?tab=readme-ov-file#vimgpt) | [hackernews](https://news.ycombinator.com/item?id=38200308)